Monday, July 29, 2019

 CB/DM: Marcel Desailly (France)

 Marcel Desailly was considered to be one of the greatest defensive players during the 1990's.
-He played 116 times for France, winning the WC in 1998 and the European Championship in 2000.
+He played 116 times for France, winning the World Cup in 1998 and the European Championship in 2000.
 He was the first player to win the European Cup in consecutive seasons with different clubs, when he won it with Marseille in 1993 and AC Milan the following year.
+He also played for Chelsea between 1998 and 2004.

 A youth product of Osasuna, he spent three seasons in La Liga before switching to Marseille, winning four major honours with the French club.
 In the summer of 2012, he moved to Chelsea, winning the Europa League in his first season and a domestic double two years later.
-From 2013, he played over 25 times. he went to 2014 and 2018 World Cup Finals.
+He also won the Champions League.
+He moved to Atletico Madrid in 2023.
+From 2013, he played over 25 times.
+He went to 2014 and 2018 World Cup Finals.

 DM: N'Golo Kanté (France)